OpenFn/kit/packages/cli/README.md

 You MUST specify which adaptor to use.
 Pass the `-i` flag to auto-install that adaptor (it's safe to do this redundantly).

-If output.json and state.json are not passed, the CLI will look for them next to the job.js file.
+If output.json is not passed, the CLI will create an `output.json` next to the job file.
 You can pass a path to state by adding `-s path/to/state.json`, and output by passing `-o path/to/output.json`.
 You can use `-S` and `-O` to pass state through stdin and return the output through stdout.

 The CLI can auto-install language adaptors to its own privately maintained repo.
 Run `openfn repo list` to see where the repo is, and what's in it.
 Set the `OPENFN_REPO_DIR` env var to specify the repo folder.
 When autoinstalling, the CLI will check to see if a matching version is found in the repo.